- Search for a Leaflet

 - use of a licensed medicine for an illness that is not included in its licence.

 - use of a medicine that is only available from abroad and has to be imported (it may have a licence in other countries)

 - use of a medicine that needs to be made specially because it cannot be obtained easily; for example, a patient may not be able to swallow a tablet or capsule (which is licensed) and needs a liquid (unlicensed) version of the medicine.

-Many medicines that are widely used are unlicensed.
+Many medicines that are widely given to children are used in a way that is unlicensed.
 This gives doctors more choice about which medicine to use than if they could only use licensed medicines.

 Why is use of medicines for children often unlicensed?

 To get a licence to promote the use of a medicine in children, the drug company has to do clinical trials involving children.
-There are steps in place to help make this happen but it can be very difficult, especially when the illness is rare.
+There are steps in place to help make this happen but it can be difficult, especially when the illness is rare in children.

-In many cases, doctors have to choose a medicine that is unlicensed for your child.
+Often, doctors have to choose a medicine that is unlicensed for (use in) your child.

 How can I make sure I always have enough of my child’s off-license medicine?

-- Unlicensed medicines often have short shelf lives.
-Please check and make a note of when your child’s medicine becomes too old to use (this is normally shown on the label as ‘do not use after’ or ‘expiry date’ as shown on the example table).
-Do not use expired medication.
-It is important that you get a new prescription from your doctor in plenty of time before the medicine runs out.
+- Unlicensed medicines often have a short shelf life.
+Make a note of when your child’s medicine will become too old to use (this is shown on the label as ‘do not use after’ or ‘expiry date’) as shown on the example table below.

 |Name and strength of medicine||Date medicine received||Expiry date||Time needed to order medicine||Date to order medicine next|